phu-pmh/phu-pmh.github.io/_pages/about.md

   - /about.html
 ---

-I'm an applied scientist at [AWS AI Labs](https://www.amazon.science/).
+I'm an applied scientist at [AWS AI Labs](https://www.amazon.science/), currently working on foundational models at [Amazon Bedrock](https://aws.amazon.com/bedrock/).

 I earned a Ph.D in [Data Science](https://cds.nyu.edu/) from **New York University** under the supervision of [Sam Bowman](https://www.nyu.edu/projects/bowman/) and [Kyunghyun Cho](http://www.kyunghyuncho.me/).
-My thesis focuses on applying transfer learning methods to NLP problems, and analyzing these methods to understand why and when they work/fail.
+My thesis focuses on applying transfer learning methods to NLP problems, and analyzing and benchmarking these methods to understand why and when they work or fail.
 During my Ph.D, I also spent time at [AWS AI Labs](https://www.amazon.science/), [Facebook AI Research](https://ai.facebook.com/), and [Grammarly](https://www.grammarly.com/).
 Prior to NYU, I developed Information Retrieval systems at [Institute of High Performance Computing](https://www.a-star.edu.sg/ihpc) in Singapore.
 Before that, I did my bachelor’s degree in Computer Science at [Nanyang Technological University](https://www.ntu.edu.sg/scse), Singapore.